zhangjinde/sendfiled/doc/implementation_issues.md

   <tr><td>Linux</td><td>4,096</td></tr>
   </table>

-2. Each fiod client's client has its own shared memory segment.
+2. Each sendfiled client's client has its own shared memory segment.
 Besides the fact that access to each segment will still need to be synchronised with the server, having one for each request means that the total system-wide number of shared memory segments is very likely to hit implementation limits: